Are we there yet?: Standards based assessment for mastery learning in physical education – issues with ‘I can’ statements.

 When working with primary schools or running primary assessment courses since level descriptors were removed from the system, I have become increasingly concerned at the number of schools continuing to use or starting to use ‘I can’ statements.
 Not only does this approach increase teacher workload, potentially prevent a growth mind set for children, and create what is essentially a checklist, but it also totally ignores the complexity and interconnected nature of learning.

-Part of the rationale for curriculum transformation was to improve our performance from the standards plateau that as a country we found ourselves experiencing, and reduce the burden of administration for teachers, especially around assessment.
-The reformed National Curriculum has been developed around a mastery or standards-based approach which has meant refocussing on less content but in greater depth, and moving learners on only when they have mastered a skill or a concept.
+Part of the rationale for curriculum transformation was to improve our performance from the standards plateau that as a country we found ourselves experiencing, and reduce the burden of administration for teachers, especially around assessment practice.
+The reformed National Curriculum has been developed around a mastery or standards-based approach which has meant refocusing on less content but in greater depth, and moving learners on only when they have mastered a skill or a concept.
 Part of the rationale for the removal of levels from the system measure was for teachers not to feel so pressurised to constantly race through a level, but to spend time deepening and embedding learning.
 Viewed in this way, learning and progress become more than just a linear or ladder approach, progress becomes 4 dimensional.
 The new standards developed (for physical education and other ‘foundation’ subjects) are key stage standards.
 The national expectation set is that all learners should ‘Master’ these new standards.
 In planning to meet these new key stage ‘threshold’ or floor standards, teachers are expected to work back from the standard and ‘scaffold’ or plan progressive learning overtime – two years in key stage 1 and four years in key stage 2.

 So how does teacher practice manifest itself when there is a lack of subject knowledge within the system?
 With a plethora of meaningless checklists to somehow prove that assessment is taking place is the frank answer.
 Teachers and more frequently commercial companies, have attempted to deconstruct the standards into statements or targets that are hierarchical.
 This series of checklists for each taught activity in PE, are too often written as ‘I can’ statements.
 The issue with such statements are that they are superficial and disconnected from each other.
 This ‘tick box’ culture is something that led Ofsted (2007) in its report on ‘Reforming and developing the school workforce’ to pose the question in the ‘Time for Standards’ section: “Ticking boxes or improving learning?”
 A ‘tracking’ resource I reviewed recently, listed a range of activities and a hierarchical range of ‘I can’ statements for each activity.
 When the number of formal decisions a class teacher would have to make during the year is calculated (assuming 30 in the class, 12 x 6 hour units of work and an average of 9 statements per activity, with a Likert 1-5 point scale for each statement) it amounts to 16,200!